saenyakorn/utm-builder/README.md

 This project is developed using [Github Page](https://pages.github.com/).
 It's use `gh-pages` branch to deploy the static site.
 This project already provides Github Action for deployment.

 To deploy the project, one thing you have to do is `dispatching` the [Deployment Workflow](https://github.com/saenyakorn/utm-builder/actions/workflows/deploy.yaml) then the site will be deployed automatically using latest version of `main` branch.

+> Don't forget to change CNAME file if you want to deploy to your own domain.